-NOTE: Beginning in Fall 2016, students may lose eligibility for the fee waiver if their grade point average is below 2.0 and/ or they successfully complete 50% or less of their attempted units.
+NOTE: Students may lose eligibility for the fee waiver if their grade point average is below 2.0 and/or they successfully complete 50% or less of their attempted units.

-Grants: Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Cal Grant.
+Grants: Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Cal Grantm Full-Time Student Success Grant.
 Grants do not need to be repaid.